norswap/nanoeth/README.md

   navigate

 **Non-Goals**
-- ability to handle the real blockchain (i.e. the model will have limitations for the sake of convenience and clarity)
 - efficiency

 **Limitations**
-- RLP encoding is limited to data that can be serialized in less than `2^31 - 8` bytes (a conservative approximation of the max Java array size.
-Managing the true limit would require careful managing disk storage.
+- Limited to handling byte sequences of less than `2^31 - 8` (a conservative approximation of the max Java array size).
+In theory, Ethereum should handle byte arrays up to size 2^64.
+In pratice, real clients don't do much better, and it would be too costly to pay for storage greater than the max Java array size.